-Cash and short-term deposits and trade and other receivables that are held for the collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
+Cash and short-term deposits, trade and other receivables and amount due from a subsidiary company that are held for the collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 Such assets are measured at amortised cost using the effective interest method, less impairment.
 Gains and losses are recognised in profit or loss when the assets are derecognised or impaired, as well as through the amortisation process.